loyjoy/academy/experiences/variables/functions.md

     Functions are used for conditional rendering of process modules.
 Simply stated:
     You can dynamically decide with functions if a process module will be shown in the chat flow.
   ##  How does it work?
-    Functions return a value, which you can compare with a fixed value, the value of a variable or with the return value of a different function
+    Functions return a value which you can compare with a fixed value, the value of a variable, or with the return value of a different function
     ![Condition - function](functionsWhere.png "Condition - function")

     What kind of functions are existing and how are they used?